 3. Determine costs for rent, fees, and security deposits.

 Be sure to follow the terms of your lease; as mentioned above, you may be prohibited from making a profit on your sublease.
 Many businesses request a security deposit equal to one month’s rent to cover potential damages and require the subtenant to get an insurance certificate.

-4. Review all terms before you sign and finalize the agreement.
+4. Review all terms before you sign and finalise the agreement.

-Similar to your organization’s commercial lease, the office sublease should cover property rights and responsibilities including utility payments, maintenance, signage, and other amenities.
-Check to see if your landlord needs to approve the sublease before it’s finalized.
-Remember, your organization is still accountable, so make sure all the legal details are covered before the subtenants move in.
+Similar to your organisation’s commercial lease, the office sublease should cover property rights and responsibilities including utility payments, maintenance, signage, and other amenities.
+Check whether your landlord needs to approve the sublease before it’s finaliaed.
+Remember, your business is still accountable, so make sure all the legal details are covered before the subtenants move in.

 Proactively plan for all your office space needs

-Organizations that proactively plan for workspace flexibility and occupancy needs can reduce costs and drive growth.
-Understanding the benefits and drawbacks of subleasing is important to minimize risk and ensure workspace plans are aligned with organizational goals.
+Businesses that proactively plan for workspace flexibility and occupancy needs can reduce costs and drive growth.
+Understanding the benefits and drawbacks of subleasing is important to minimize risk and ensure workspace plans are aligned with organisational goals.
 Asure Software can be a strong partner in helping you manage your space, occupancy, and assets to create a smarter office.